Tennis Court Construction & Resurfacing Guide for California

 California Sports Surfaces

 Founded in 1953, California Sports Surfaces (CSS) is a global leader in sports surface technology, known for its innovative surfaces that enhance athletic performance.
-A member of the American Sports Builders Association (ASBA) and certified in up to four ITF Court Pace categories, CSS has a notable U.S. presence, including Florida and Jacksonville.
+A member of the American Sports Builders Association (ASBA) and certified in up to four ITF Court Pace categories, CSS has a notable U.S. presence, including California.
 Their renowned work includes prestigious events like the Olympics and US Open, and they’ve been recognized in five of the ASBA 2023 Outstanding Facilities of the Year.

 Tennis Court Systems